Michigan Liposuction Specialists

 Currently, there are about 5 FDA approved liposuction techniques.

 Dry liposuction: During a dry liposuction procedure, no fluid is inserted into the tissue prior to the fat being removed.
 This technique is rarely used nowadays, as it involved a much greater risk of bruising and bleeding after surgery.
+During this procedure, a surgeon creates micro-incisions in the troublesome area and inserts a thin needle-like tube known as a cannula beneath the skin.
+He or she then uses the cannula to loosen and dislodge the fat which is then suctioned out.

 Tumescent liposuction: During this technique, a solution consisting of saline, lidocaine (a local anesthetic) and epinephrine (a vasoconstrictor) is gently pumped below the surface of the treatment area.
 The fatty tissue is then suctioned out via small surgical tubes.
 Tumescent is the standard and most commonly used technique of liposuction.
+Two advantages of this form are that the lidocaine acts as an anesthetic leaving the patient with very little pain and the technique allows for very little bleeding.
+Because blood loss is minimal with this technique, the chances of post-surgical bruising are greatly reduced.

 Ultrasound-assisted liposuction (UAL): During a UAL, the surgical tube inserted into the tissue is energized with ultrasound waves.
 This causes fat tissue to liquify upon contact.
 The vibrations of the ultrasound technology break down the rigid cell walls, emulsifying the fat and making it significantly easier to suck out.
 This technique is very effective in fibrous tissue areas such as the male breast area, upper back, as well as in areas where previous liposuction treatments have been performed.

 Laser Assisted Lipolysis (LAL): This advanced liposuction technique utilizes the same fluid combination as tumescent liposuction.
-Laser assisted liposuction is far less invasive than conventional liposuction and is also a very popular method.
+Laser-assisted liposuction is far less invasive than conventional liposuction and is also a very popular method.
 Laser guided energy and heat is delivered into the fatty tissue through a small tube inserted beneath the skin.
 After the procedure is complete, the surgeon drains any excess fluid and blood from the body through the original incisions that were created.

 After The Operation